Lynn Apelgren, President

 Lynn and his wife Robinette have two children.
 They moved permanently to Fort Myers in 2014.
 They love the SW FL lifestyle and are both very active in their retirement.

-Joanne Paulino, Past President
+Joanne Paulino, Executive VP

 Starting out as an instrumental musician in high school, I discovered choral singing in college and have been a serious avocational choral singer all of my adult life.
 My first choral conductor was Robert Page and I was hooked!.
 Ihave served on several chorus boards wherever we have lived, and while in Atlanta, served on the Board of the Suzuki School of the Arts.
 The School hosted Dr. Suzuki’s touring performance group at the Georgia World Congress Center, which I chaired, and was able to secure support from the Japanese Consulate in Atlanta.